DevExpress-Examples/pdf-document-api-manage-annotations-in-document/README.md

 <!-- default badges end -->
 # PDF Document API - Manage Annotations in a PDF Document

 <p>The PDF Document API allows you to create text annotations (or sticky notes) and text markup annotations (text highlights).
-This example shows how to create, edit, add comments and remove PDF annotations.</p>
+This example shows how to create, edit, add comments, and remove PDF annotations.</p>

-<p>Refer to the following documentation article for more information: <a>Annotations<a href="https://docs.devexpress.com/OfficeFileAPI/119122/pdf-document-api/annotations?v=20.2&p=netframework"></p>
+<p>Refer to the following documentation article for more information: [Annotations](https://docs.devexpress.com/OfficeFileAPI/119122/pdf-document-api/annotations)</p>